tailwarden/komiser/CONTRIBUTING.md

 - **React Testing Library**

 Following are the pre-requisites needed to setup a Dev environment of Komiser dashboard:
 - In nearly all cases, while contributing to Komiser UI, you will need to build and run the Komiser Server as well, using the CLI.
-Make sure to follow the steps mentioned in the **"Komiser Installation"** section above.
+Make sure to follow the steps mentioned in the [**"Komiser Installation"**](#komiser-installation) section above.
 - Make sure to have all the **latest versions** of the frontend stack listed above.

-### Setup a local Developement Server
+### Setup a local Development Server

 Here are the steps to setup and access the Komiser dashboard: